How Does An Alternator Work?

-As mentioned above, an alternator is responsible for providing your car’s electrical system with power, but how does it work exactly?
+As mentioned above, an alternator is responsible for providing your vehicle’s electrical system with power, but how does it work exactly?
 Although the process is quite complex, here are the key points:

 - The alternator possesses a rotor within the system, which undergoes electromagnetic induction.